School feeding in low-income countries: Need for school feeding programs

-According to the United Nations World Food Programme, 66 million primary school age children go hungry every day, with 23 million hungry children in Africa alone.
+According to the United Nations World Food Programme, 66 million primary school age children go hungry daily, with 23 million hungry children in Africa alone.
 Furthermore, 80% of these 66 million children are concentrated within just 20 countries.
 Additionally, 75 million school-age children (55% of them girls) do not attend school, with 47% of them living in sub-Saharan Africa.
-Thus, the need to reduce hunger while increasing school enrollment in these children is evident, and school feeding programs have been developed to target this multifaceted problem.
+Thus, the need to reduce hunger while increasing school enrollment in these children is evident.
+School feeding programs have been developed to target this multifaceted problem.

-Schools have become a natural and convenient setting for the implementation of health and education interventions.
+Schools are a primary setting for the implementation of health and education interventions.
 School feeding is just one facet of school health initiatives, as other programs may include de-worming, HIV/AIDS prevention and education, and life and health skills education.
 Overall, school feeding programs have been shown to directly increase the educational and nutritional status of recipient children, and indirectly impact the economic and social lives of themselves and their family.
 Additionally, school feeding directly addresses the Millennium Development Goals (MDGs) of reducing hunger by one-half, achieving universal primary education, and achieving gender parity in education by 2015.

 Types of school feeding programs

 There are two main ways to distribute food through school feeding programs: on-site meals and take-home rations.
-On-site meals are foods that are distributed to children while at school during morning and afternoon meal and snack times, which may include a bowl of porridge or nutrient-fortified biscuits.
+On-site meals are foods that are distributed to children while at school during morning and afternoon meal and snack times.
+These may include a bowl of porridge or nutrient-fortified biscuits.
 Take-home rations are a collection of basic food items, such as a bag of rice and a bottle of cooking oil, which may be sent home and transferred to the families of children who regularly attend school.

 While the food items needed for school feeding programs may be imported into the country from anywhere throughout the world, an increasing number of countries and organizations are looking to expand what is called "home-grown school feeding," which requires that provided food is produced and purchased within a country to the greatest extent possible.
 These programs provide an opportunity for children to receive improved nutrition and educational opportunities while also allowing smallholder farmers to benefit from access to a market with stable, structured, and predictable demand.
 The New Partnership for Africa's Development (NEPAD) guided governments in Sub-Saharan Africa to include home-grown school feeding as a critical intervention for the food security facet of the Comprehensive Africa Agriculture Development Programme (CAADP).
 Several countries, including Côte d'Ivoire, Ghana, Kenya, Mali and Nigeria, are currently taking part in home-grown school feeding programs.